taiyechen/taiyechen.github.io/_pages/about.md

 ---

-  Welcome!
+##  Welcome!

 🙋 I am a PhD candidate at American University, entering the job market this year.

-🗂️ My primary research interests are international trade, development economics, and macroeconomics.
+🗂️ My primary research interests are *international trade*, *development economics*, and *macroeconomics*.
 My research explores the intersection of exchange rate dynamics, global value chains, and economic development in emerging markets.

 📝 I'm currently working towards my dissertation.
 It focuses on how exchange rate fluctuations and policies influence global value chain participation and resource allocation.